Stop. Breathe in. Breathe out.

 Studies have shown that consuming more fish and, therefore, more omega-3 can affect the functionality of serotonin.
-Low levels of serotonin go hand in hand with depression and anxiety, so increasing those levels can go some way towards being preventative.
+Low levels of serotonin go hand in hand with how you feel, so increasing those levels can go some way towards being preventative.
 It has also been noted that communities in which fish was more regularly consumed actually reported lower levels of mental health issues.

 Eat Better in General

 Be sure you’re giving your body the vitamins and minerals it needs and craves, such as vitamin B and C and magnesium.
-Eating foods that contain these, along with omega-3 discussed previously, has been shown to have a positive impact on your mental health, lower stress hormones, and combat feelings of depression or anxiety.
+Eating foods that contain these, along with omega-3 discussed previously, has been shown to have a positive impact on your mental health and lower stress hormones.

 Foods such as blueberries, spinach, avocado, and even some quality dark chocolate (high in cacao) all contain those necessary nutrients and minerals.

 Lastly, try to cut out sugar where possible.
-Not only will it impact your physical health, but it has also been suggested that it can increase symptoms of anxiety.
+Not only will it impact your physical health, but it has also been suggested that it can increase anxious feelings.
 Seek out fruits, nuts and seeds as a substitute snack if your tummy starts rumbling between meals.